FAIRmat-NFDI/nomad-docs/docs/howto/customization/mapping_parser.md

 `MappingParser` is a NOMAD parsing framework for handling tree-like data structures.
 It is extensively used for processing highly structured files, like computational output.
-This framework distributes responsiblities between the file processing (building the source tree) and the mapping into the NOMAD schema.
+This framework acts as an intermediate step in the [parsing phase](../../explanation/basics.md), where reading the source file is done separtely from building up the archive (i.e. `data`).
-Some functionality can be inserted in the mapping, the rest is relegated to *normalization* functionalitites of the schema.
+Some functionality can be inserted in the mapping, the rest is relegated to [normalization](../../explanation/basics.md#normalizing) functionalitites of the schema.

 ![Responsiblity distribution MappingParser](images/mapping_parser_concept.png)